 Because of your illness, your situation, your struggles and suffering, you have had to "let go" of so much already!
 Many of us appear to be "in control" of our lives.
 Your presence and inspiration reminds us that our "control" can often be an illusion, or a crutch, or a trapeze-bar that we just can't seem let go of.

-The crowd in today's gospel says to Jesus: "Give us a sign, show us something, that we may see and believe in pilgrimage for the Malades and the Caregivers.
+The crowd in today's gospel says to Jesus: "Give us a sign, show us something, that we may see and believe in you."
+Well, you (the Malades and Caregivers) are that sign for us!